ALievre/5ISS_Portfolio/src/data/tabs/communication.md

 <details>
     <summary style="color: #9599a0">Description</summary>
     <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
         The communication module gathers five classes This module is very dense since it deals with a lot of subjects all centered around the Internet of Things.
 IoT have many problematics: battery, wireless communication, or security.
 These problematics are studied in the classes of this module.
 We have the full picture of communication for IoT.
 You can find a quick summary of the courses content in the adjacent table.
-The next subsection will focus on one of the most relevant experiences: the Software Defined Radio (SDR) labs.
+The next subsection will focus on one of the most relevant experiences: the Software Defined Radio (SDR) labs and the Energy labs at AIME.
     </p>
     <table style="border-collapse: collapse; border: 1px #9599a0 solid; text-align: center; margin-left: 2%;">
     <tr style="border: 1px #9599a0 solid; background-color: #9599a0; color: #282c34; font-weight: bold;text-align: center; padding: 10px;">